Statuses in Latin with translation. Quotes in Latin with translation

 2. Ab ovo usque ad mala.

-From the egg to the apples, that is, from beginning to end.
+From eggs to apples, that is, from beginning to end.

 3. Abiens abi!